nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 ## What are Proxies and Reflection?

-You can create a proxy to use in place of another object (called the *target*) by calling the `new Proxy()` function.
+You can create a proxy to use in place of another object (called the *target*) by calling `new Proxy()`.
 The proxy *virtualizes* the target so that the proxy and the target appear to be the same object to functionality using the proxy.

 Proxies allow you to intercept low-level object operations on the target that are otherwise internal to the JavaScript engine.
 These low-level operations are intercepted using a *trap*, which is a function that responds to a specific operation.